Having the right size snowboard is crucial regardless of the style of snowboarding you like to do.

 Use our snowboard size calculator to help find the right snowboard length and size for your riding style.
 This calculator will help you narrow down your search for the finding the right snowboard for you.

-The instructions to use the snowboard size calculator are simple.
+The instructions to use the board size calculator are simple.

 Fill out each option to get the specs and snowboard length that will be right for you.